A bit better: Variants of duality in geometric algebras with degenerate metrics: Projective geometric algebra

 Projective geometric algebra (\cite{gunn2011}, \cite{gunn2017a}, \cite{gunn2019}) introduces the distinction of \quot{point-based} or \quot{plane-based} geometric algebras, depending on whether 1-vectors are interpreted to be elements of $\RP{n}$ (points) or of its dual space $\RP{n}^*$ (hyperplanes).
 The wedge product $\wedge$ is accordingly \emph{join}, resp., \emph{meet}.
 These two approaches lead to the \emph{standard}, resp., \emph{dual} construction of space.
 In general we let $G$ represent any PGA -- either point- or plane-based -- and $G^*$ its dual algebra, representing the same projective space but using the opposite construction.
 In the context of PGA, then, every geometric primitive appears doubled: once in plane-based form and once in point-based form.
 The existence of this little-known but pervasive \emph{geometric duality} is explored more fully in Sec. \ref{sec:dngp}.
 It plays a key role in the considerations presented here.

 This article focuses on the case of most practical interest: $ G = \pdclal{3}{0}{1}$, 3D euclidean PGA, which we also refer to as EPGA.
 We assume that $G^*$ has the same signature and is hence the algebra $\pclal{3}{0}{1}$, dual euclidean space (DES), discussed more in Sec. \ref{sec:des}.
+The metric of $G^*$ plays only a small role in this article since it is focused on non-metric computations.